Rei-SwitchBot/faq/en-us/Hub Series.md

 7. If the issue persists after trying these steps, our R&D team will investigate further.
 Please wait while we process your request.

+---
+### When Will My Infrared Appliance Be Added to the Compatible List?

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience caused.
+SwitchBot’s infrared (IR) remote code database is typically updated every six months.
+However, we regret to inform you that we cannot guarantee your specific appliance brand or model will be supported in the next update.
+Rest assured, we will carefully record your device type, brand, and model, and share this information with our R&D team to work toward future compatibility.
+We appreciate your understanding.
+Please note that even if your appliance is not currently in our IR database, you may still be able to use it with Hub 2 by learning your remote via "Learn Buttons" or "Others" in the app.
+We encourage you to give these methods a try.
+If you have any further questions, feel free to contact us anytime.
+We’re happy to help!